Codeforces problem solution in C programming language

 Input

-The first line contains string s (1 ≤ |s| ≤ 100), consisting of lowercase English letters.
-Here, |s| denotes the length of the string.
+contains string s (1 ≤ |s| ≤ 100), consisting of lowercase English letters.

-The second line contains string t (|t| = |s|), consisting of lowercase English letters.
+contains string t (|t| = |s|), consisting of lowercase English letters.

-It is guaranteed that the lengths of strings s and t are the same and string s is lexicographically less than string t.
+the lengths of strings s and t are the same and string s is lexicographically less than

 Output

-If the string that meets the given requirements doesn't exist, print a single string "No such string" (without the quotes).
+meets the given requirements doesn't exist, print a single string "No such string" (without the quotes).

-If such string exists, print it.
+print it.
 If there are multiple valid strings, you may print any of them.

 Examples